 Despite the Connecticut Compromise settlement, large states were nonetheless shell-shocked, and so disturbed that several delegates contemplated dissolving the convention by adjourning sine die.
 To the very end of the convention, Madison considered their work a failure because the Constitution retained the confederation’s deadly shortcoming of equal state representation.

-Madison wrote that several large state delegates, “supposed that no good government could or would be built on that foundation,” and we so infuriated as to consider abandoning the convention to propose another plan of government on their own; one that represented the majority of the people of America.
+Madison wrote that several large state delegates, “supposed that no good government could or would be built on that foundation,” and were so infuriated as to consider abandoning the convention to propose another plan of government on their own; one that represented the majority of the people of America.
 Most inclined to yield to the smaller states, and to concur in such an act however imperfect and exceptionable, as might be agreed on by the convention as a body, although decided by a bare majority of states and by a minority of the people of the United States.

 As the historian Lance Banning wrote:3